Imus: Modern history

 On May 28, 2008, National Flag Day, the city celebrated the First Wagayway Festival (Flag-Waving Festival) signifying the very first unfurling of the Flag of the Philippines during the Battle of Alapan on May 28, 1898, against the Spanish colonizers.
-The battle was a major victory for General Emilio Aguinaldo (later the first president of the Philippine Republic) during the Philippine Revolution, which eventually led to the Philippine Declaration of Independence from Spain on June 12, 1898, in nearby Kawit, Cavite.
+The battle was a major victory for General Emilio Aguinaldo (later the first president of the Philippine Republic) during the Philippine Revolution, which eventually led to the Philippine Declaration of Independence from Spain on June 12, 1898, in nearby Kawit.

 The five-day event was highlighted by the historical reenactment of events from the sewing of the flag by Filipino exiles in Hong Kong, the Battle of Alapan, to the defeat of the Filipinos by the American troops silencing the dreams of an independent Philippines.
 The reenactment included students, city employees and barangay officials.

 The festival was launched by then mayor, Emmanuel Maliksi, who reminded the people that the core of the celebration is love and respect for the Philippine flag, which symbolizes freedom and love for the country.
 Among the guests present was the former Prime Minister of the Philippines, Cesar Virata, who is a grandnephew of General Emilio Aguinaldo.

 Lone District of Imus

 A bill was filed by Representative Joseph Abaya with co-authors Congressman Pidi Barzaga and Crispin Remulla creating the municipality of Imus as a lone Legislative districts of the Philippines.
-The bill was supported by Senator Panfilo Lacson, Senator Richard Gordon and Senator Bong Revilla.
+The bill was supported by Senator Panfilo Lacson, Senator Dick Gordon and Senator Bong Revilla.
 On October 22, 2009, Republic Act 9727 was approved by the President of the Philippines creating the lone District Imus as the "Third District of Cavite".

 Cityhood

 During the 10th Congress (1995–1998), a House Bill (HB) no. 08960 was filed by Congressman Renato P. Dragon together with the other cityhood bills for Bacoor (HB 08959) and Dasmariñas (HB 08931).
 The bills did not pass the Congress.
-Congressman Erineo Maliksi filed House Bill no. HB01989 last August 3, 2010, which created the city of Imus.
+Congressman Erineo Maliksi filed House Bill no. HB01989 on August 3, 2010, which created the city of Imus.
 The bill was enacted into law as Republic Act No. 10161.
-The plebiscite required to ratify the conversion of the municipality of Imus into a component city was scheduled June 30.
-2012.
-Republic Act No. 10161 was ratified by the registered voters of Imus through a plebiscite conducted last June 30, 2012, converted the municipality of Imus in the Province of Cavite into a component city to be known as the City of Imus.
+The plebiscite required to ratify the conversion of the municipality of Imus into a component city was scheduled June 30, 2012.
+Republic Act No. 10161 was ratified by the registered voters of Imus through a plebiscite conducted on that day, converted the municipality of Imus in the Province of Cavite into a component city to be known as the City of Imus.
 There were about 22,742 voters who cast their ballots in the town's 453 polling precincts.
 The "yes" votes won overwhelmingly getting 20,438 while the "no" votes got 2,304.